jbejjani2022/jbejjani2022/README.md

 - [bardle](https://jbejjani2022.github.io/bardle/) - a Shakespearean wordle 🪶

 #### math
-- [NetworkConnectivity](https://github.com/jbejjani2022/NetworkConnectivity.git) - a linear algebra approach to graph theory ✖️
+- [NetworkConnectivity](https://github.com/jbejjani2022/NetworkConnectivity.git) - a paper applying linear algebra to graph theory in the context of network analysis, with a Python application analyzing the connectivity of a collaboration network of jazz musicians 🕸️

 #### other fun things
 - [SnakeCube](https://github.com/jbejjani2022/SnakeCube.git) - Snake, but 3D...and with LEDs! 🐍